exanthis/chrisquiz/readme.md

 # Pulling in new changes
 - `git pull origin main` pulls in the latest changes.
-- If the changes include changes to the database, you must run `python manage.py migrate` to migrate those changes to the database.
+- If the changes include changes to the database design, you must run `python manage.py migrate` to migrate those changes to your database.